floxdaw/Data2001Assignment/README.md

     3. rename
     4. then ran a quick fix to remove any walking measuremnts rows from the previous table (walking counts) so that we could reference the site_id

+####File 3 - create_database.py

+This one just has the code where I created each table in the database.
+You can see the primary and forign keys. this is mostly for a reference, but we can refer back to it if we forget the schema

+####File 4 - database_schema.jpeg

+REFER TO THIS FOR A NICE LOOK AT THE DATABASE WE HAVE.

+### Table descriptions

+I will do these tomorrow.
+You can get a good idea from the titles and the CREATE TABLE functions in the previous file.
+Sen me a message if you urgently need table descriptions